da4throux/MMM-Paris-RATP-PG/README.md

 ```
 config: {
     apikey: 'YOUR TOULOUSE TRANSPORTS API KEY',
     departurePlace: '',                  // free text address
     arrivalPlace: '',                    // free text adddress
-    firstDepartureDatetime: '', // YYYY-MMDD HH:MM
+    firstDepartureDatetime: '',          // YYYY-MMDD HH:MM not yet implemented
-    lastDepartureDatetime: '', // YYYY-MMDD HH:MM
+    lastDepartureDatetime: '',           // YYYY-MMDD HH:MM not yet implemented
-    maxTransferNumber: '5',
+    maxTransferNumber: '5',              // limit number of changes.
+5 by default
-    roadMode: 'walk', //  walk / wheelchair / bike / car
+    roadMode: 'walk',                    // walk / wheelchair / bike / car.
+See TISSEO API.
+Not yet implemented.

-    // inherited from
+    // the following is inherited from
     // da4throux  (https://github.com/da4throux/MMM-Paris-RATP-PG)
     maximumEntries: 2,              //if the APIs sends several results for the incoming transport how many should be displayed
     updateInterval: 60000,          //time in ms between pulling request for new times (update request)
     converToWaitingTime: true,      // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'
     showSecondsToNextUpdate: true,  // display a countdown to the next update pull (should I wait for a refresh before going ?)
     showLastUpdateTime: false,      //display the time when the last pulled occured (taste & color...)
     oldUpdateOpacity: 0.5,          //when a displayed time age has reached a threshold their display turns darker (i.e. less reliable)
     oldThreshold: 0.1,              //if (1+x) of the updateInterval has passed since the last refresh... then the oldUpdateOpacity is applied
     debug: false,                   //console.log more things to help debugging
 }
 ```